animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ## <a id="configuring-snapshot-service"></a>Configuring the Snapshot Service

-Spring Data for GemFire supports cache and Region snapshots by using GemFire's Snapshot Service.
+Spring Data for VMware GemFire supports cache and Region snapshots by using GemFire's Snapshot Service.
 The out-of-the-box Snapshot Service support offers several convenient features to simplify the use of GemFire's [Cache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/snapshot/CacheSnapshotService.html) and [Region](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/snapshot/RegionSnapshotService.html) Snapshot Service APIs.
 For more information about the Snapshot Service, see [Cache and Region Snapshots](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-managing-cache_snapshots-chapter_overview.html)  in the GemFire product documentation.